 I am a muscle man.
 I like to flex my muscles and lift heavy things.
 I hope you enjoy these things too.
 People laugh at me but I don't mind.Why I Started

 I put on a shirt.
-I like green shirts.
-These first three shots are recent.
+I like tight shirts.
+These first shots are recent.
 Prepare for some older ones where I might be a bit softer—we are moving back in time.Chest

 My right arm usually measures around 16 inches when my body fat is at a normal level.
 The numbers show how building muscle is a simple process of lifting, eating and sleeping.Arms